 I am still in two minds if I actually need to be using 28VDC or could just run 5V everywhere - USB-powered devices (including microcontrollers I can use to make 'smart' devices) are highly available, and while 28V provides more power with less line-loss, there aren't many places I actually need that much power, nor are my cable-runs particularly long!

 216VAC is easily within tolerance-range of 220VAC internationally common, and even the 230VAC officially supplied in Australia.
 So I guess I am already there in any way that practically matters!
 (And while I am qualified to do non-fixed 240VAC work, who on Earth would mess with that unless they really had to!)
-As for mucking around with the AC frequency, while historically mains-powered clocks and analog TVs often used the mains frequency to keep sync., not much equipment cares about it these days, but there are likely still a few things about that might (plus it is, again, so close I couldn't percieve a difference without test-equipment anyway!)
+As for mucking around with the AC frequency, while historically mains-powered clocks and analog TVs often used the mains frequency to keep sync., not much equipment cares about it these days, but there are likely still a few things about that might (plus it is, again, so close I couldn't perceive a difference without test-equipment anyway!)

 Australian mains voltage used to be 240VAC±10%, but in 2000 they nudged the standard down to 230VAC+10%/-6% to more-closely match what overseas equipment is often designed for (220VAC±10%), but 240VAC is still within tolerance range and most power providers still supply 240VAC to the home anyway!
 Even on the new standard, Australian equipment is supposed to be able to safely handle up to 250VAC.